The number of distinct adjacent pairs in geometrically distributed words: Asymptotics for the number of distinct pairs with equal adjacent letters

-In this section we calculate an asymptotic expression for the number of distinct pairs with equal adjacent parts for words of length $n$ as $n \to \infty$.
-We have the following result: \begin{theorem} The number of distinct pairs that consist of adjacent equal parts is asymptotic, as $n\to \infty$ to
+In this section we determine an asymptotic expression for the average number of distinct pairs with equal adjacent letters for words of length $n$ as $n \to \infty$.
+We have the following result: \begin{theorem} Let $q \in (0,1)$ be fixed.
+The average number of distinct pairs that consist of adjacent equal letters is equal to

+as $n \to \infty$, where $\gamma$ is the Euler-Mascheroni constant and $\Gamma$ denotes the gamma function.
+The infinite sum is the Fourier series of a periodic function in $\log_{1/q} n$ with period $2$. \end{theorem}